Hibatullah Akhundzada: Political views

-Akhundzada is seen as a religiously ultraconservative figure and ideologue within the Taliban.
-According to a report from AP, he adheres to Pashtunwali and Deobandism.
-He is said to oppose girls' education in Afghanistan, reportedly vetoing a plan to return girls to secondary education by March 23.
-He also issued and approved a decree on May 7, requiring women to cover their hair and bodies from the eyes down while in public, and not to leave their residence unless necessary.
+Hibatullah Akhundzada is reported to be a religiously fundamentalist adherent of the Hanafi school with theologically constructivist interpretations.
+In his address on 1 July 2022 to the Great Gathering of Ulema in Kabul, he explained that his vision is based on the Amir al-Mu'minin as an embodiment of virtue, the mosque, and the administration working in tandem to enforce Sharia.
+It's surmised that he views religious nationalism as a means to legitimize the Islamic Emirate of Afghanistan's clerical governance.
+He is said to oppose girls' education in Afghanistan, vetoing a plan to return girls to secondary education by 23 March.
+He also issued and approved a decree on 7 May, requiring women to cover their hair and bodies from the eyes down while in public, and not to leave their residence unless necessary.
 He also oversaw the implementation of tighter media restrictions, banning the use of mobile phones in post-secondary education and foreign language broadcasts.
-This is said to be part of an effort to return to the Taliban’s style of governance from 1996 to 2001, with Akhundzada modelling his leadership on that of Mullah Omar, the Taliban’s founder.
+This is said to be part of an effort to return to the Taliban's style of governance from 1996 to 2001, with Akhundzada modelling his leadership on that of Mullah Omar, the Taliban's founder.

-He is said to be part of an ultraconservative clerical faction, which maintains outsized influence on the movement’s decision making.
-This faction includes Chief Justice Abdul Hakim Ishaqzai, Vice and Virtue Minister Sheikh Mohammad Khalid, and Hajj and Religious Affairs Minister Noor Mohammad Saqib.
+He is part of an ultraconservative clerical faction, which maintains outsized influence on the movement's decision making.
+This faction includes Chief Justice Abdul Hakim Haqqani, Vice and Virtue Minister Sheikh Mohammad Khalid, and Hajj and Religious Affairs Minister Noor Mohammad Saqib.

-On 1 July 2022, at a religious gathering in Kabul, he slammed the international community for "interfering" in his "Islamic" governance, warning that non-Muslim countries would always be opposed to a pure Islamic state.
+On 1 July 2022, at a religious gathering in Kabul, he criticized the international community for "interfering" in his "Islamic" governance, warning that non-Muslim countries would always be opposed to a pure Islamic state.
 He effectively ruled out an inclusive government.
 In an apparent rebuke to international calls to ease restrictions on women in Afghanistan, he said "I am not here to fulfill your [foreigners'] wishes, nor are they acceptable to me.
 I cannot compromise on Sharia to work with you or even move a step forward."
 He added, "You have used the Mother of All Bombs, and you are welcome to use even the atomic bomb against us, because nothing can scare us into taking any step that is against Islam or Sharia."
 However, he did not discuss issues such as girls' education in his hour-long speech.

 Akhundzada's isolation, autocratic leadership style, and ultraconservative policies have created a growing rift between him and his Kandahar-based clerical advisors, and those running the government in Kabul who have to implement his policies and respond to criticism of them.
 Though the Taliban has typically presented a united front, internal tensions have become more apparent over time.
 In February 2023, Akhundzada's top deputy Sirajuddin Haqqani publicly rebuked the government's hardline policies, saying power must not be monopolized and the government must respect the people's concerns.